Kuvi language: Background information

 According to a study regarding population structure of tribal populations in central India, information was collected from the Koraput district of Odisha about the Kuvi Kandhas.
 There were 325,144 people in the district according to the 1971 census.
 The Kuvi Kandhas are agriculturalists, and their physical appearance is similar to other Kandha groups.

 Phonology

 Within a study done by A.G.
 Fitzgerald and F. V. P. Schulze, they spent some time interrogating Kuvi speakers in Araku in Andhra Pradesh.
 Their information came from a village called Sunkarametta.
 They also went to Gudari to study the Kuttiya dialect of Kui, and found a Kuvi speaker.
 It was found that the speakers location influenced their speech.
 The Kuvi speaker described himself as a Parja Kandha, so some of his dialect is abbreviated by P, while the dialect studied at Araku was indicated by Su.
 The following vowels and consonants are necessary for the language.

-All vowels have short and long forms.